pekkaj/neo4j-resources/README.md

 Neo4j resources library
 =======================

+Please note that this is an experimental version of neo4j-resources library for Scala 2.8.0 Beta1.

 The Neo4j resources library allows you to build an application which stores its data in the [http://neo4j.org/](Neo4j open source graph database) and exposes it through a domain-specific RESTful JSON API which you define.
 It is written in Scala and is intended